 4. Your Children Love You.

-I know it doesn’t feel like it when you’re in the middle of another argument with your kid, or when they’re throwing a tantrum in the middle of the grocery store, but your kids really love you.
-You are their world, the center of their universe, the one person that they want when they’re hurt or scared or upset.
-You are their comfort and strength, their confidante and first friend, their source of self-esteem and bravery.
-There is no one who can replace you in their lives.
+I know it doesn’t feel like it when you’re in the middle of another argument with your kid or when they’re throwing a tantrum in the middle of the grocery store, but your kids really love you.
+You are their world, the center of their universe, the one person they want when they’re hurt or scared or upset.
+You are their comfort and strength, confidante and first friend, and source of self-esteem and bravery.
+No one can replace you in their lives.

 5. You Are Not Alone.

-Next time you are out and see a mom with her kids in tow, take a good look at her.
+Next time you see a mom with her kids in tow, take a good look at her.
 I bet you will see some very familiar emotions etched on her face: exhaustion, maybe frustration, maybe irritation or outright anger.
 Maybe you catch her on a good day and you see happiness or laughter or joy.
 Maybe she’s been crying.
-Maybe she’s flustered and forgetful.
+Or maybe she’s flustered and forgetful.
 Whatever it is that you see, you can understand it because you’ve been there, too.